Abbiechebet/practice-5/README.md

-# practiice on bulding a portfolio and styling it
+# practice on bulding a portfolio and styling it